PADL/OpenAvnu/README.AES67.md

 Bridge configuration files live in `lib/avtp_pipeline/platform/Linux/intf_aes67/aes67_{listener,talker.ini}` and are installed into the `build/bin` directory.
 You will need to be comfortable editing configuration files and, most likely, running code under the debugger to use it.

 It is important to configure the _packing factor_, or ratio of RTP to AVTP packets, correctly.
 With a default Class A AVTP transmission interval of 8000pps, the packet duration is 125us.
 RTP will typically use an interval of 1000pps (packet duration 1ms).
 Thus the packing factor `map_nv_packing_factor` should be set to 8 in both talker and listener, although the bridge will attempt to determine it itself.
-I have not tested the case where the RTP packet duration is _shorter_ than the AVTP one, but this is unlikely to happen in practice.
+Having the RTP packet duration being shorter than the AVTP one (fractional packing factor) is not supported.
 A 1:1 ratio (packing factor of one) should in theory work, but it hasn't been tested.
 Dante devices in AES67 mode default to a packet time of 1ms which I don't believe is configurable, at least not without Dante Domain Manager.

 #### Talker